 - Cut the preserved lemons into quarters and remove the rinds from the flesh, reserving both.
 Create a pocket between the skin and meat of each chicken breast.
 Slide pieces of the lemon rind, pith side down, into each pocket, two pieces per breast.
 Then rub the chickens with the remaining lemon flesh.
 Sprinkle the ground cumin over the birds and season with the salt and pepper.

 - Cut off the dark green leaves from the top of the leeks.
 Trim off and discard any darkened outer layers.
 Trim the root ends, cutting around them on a 45-degree angle.
 Slit the leeks lengthwise almost in half, starting 1/2 inch above the root ends.
 Rinse the leeks well under warm water.

 - Cut off both ends of the rutabagas.
 Stand the rutabagas on end and cut away the skin, working from top to bottom and removing any tough outer layers.
 Cut into 3/4-inch wedges.
 Repeat with the turnips, cutting the wedges to match the size of the rutabagas.

 - Combine all the vegetables and the remaining garlic cloves and thyme sprig in a large bowl.
-Toss oil and season with salt and pepper.
+Toss with 1/2 cup of the oil and season with salt and pepper.
 Spread the vegetables in a large cast-iron skillet or a roasting pan.

 - Make a nest in the center of the vegetables and nestle the chicken in it.
 Cut the butter into 4 or 5 pieces and place over the chicken breast.